doreybenjamin/wp-webhook-vercel-deploy/readme.md

 ## Description

-Easily deploy static sites using Wordpress and Netlify
+Easily deploy static sites using Wordpress and Vercel

-Build Quickly and easily send webhooks to build your Netlify
+Build Quickly and easily send webhooks to build your Vercel

 Schedule Schedule daily, weekly or monthly builds